DUI lawyer Jared Justice is an experienced lawyer who deals with DUII cases on a regular basis.

-Assuming a lawfully executed first offense DUII arrest takes place, you’ll face a 90-day administrative license suspension even if you aren’t eventually convicted—the penalty increases to a year if you refuse to submit to a breath, blood, or urine test, which violates Oregon’s Implied Consent laws.
-Almost all drivers in the diversion program for a first offense DUII are obligated to purchase and maintain an ignition interlock device (IID), which can cost approximately $70-$150 to install and about $60-$80 per month to maintain.
+Assuming a lawfully executed DUI arrest takes place, you’ll face a 90-day administrative license suspension for having a BAC .08 or higher even if you aren’t eventually convicted—the penalty increases to a year if you refuse to submit to a breath, blood, or urine test, which violates Oregon’s Implied Consent law.
+Almost all drivers in the diversion program for a first offense DUI are obligated to purchase and maintain an ignition interlock device (IID), which can cost approximately $70-$150 to install and about $60-$80 per month to maintain.

-Minimum fines for first-offense DUII convictions are $1,000, plus a $255 additional fee if ultimately convicted.
-However, special conditions exist that result in higher fees.
-If your BAC exceeded .15%, you will be issued a fine of at least $2,000.
+The total cost you’ll end up paying in the end for a DUI depends on many moving parts.
+Minimum fines for first-offense DUI convictions are $1,000-$3,000, plus a $255 additional fee.
+However, special conditions exist that result in higher fines.
+If your BAC was at a .15% or more, you will be fined at least $2,000.
 In either of these two cases, the maximum fine is $6,250.
-Having an experienced Lake Oswego criminal defense attorney like Jared Justice will ensure fair treatment throughout.

-After performing a screening interview that determines the appropriate substance abuse treatment program, the driver is required to complete the recommended treatment and to pay for its accumulated costs, as well as a $150 fee for the screening interview.
+After performing a screening interview that determines the appropriate substance abuse treatment program, you will be required to complete the recommended treatment and to pay for its accumulated costs, as well as a $150 fee for the evaluation.
 Further, the court usually includes sending a driver to attend a victim impact treatment class, which can also result in additional costs.

 Each case differs and can result in a wide range of potential financial penalties.
-Let Jared Justice, Lake Oswego’s DUII attorney, work for you throughout the process.
+Let DUI lawyer Jared Justice work for you throughout the process.